Home

 Spinal Stenosis Advice Considerations

-Here are some of the topical writings I have done on the subject of spinal stenosis.
-I hope these may be useful to you when seeking advice on the causes, symptoms and treatments for central canal stenosis and neuroforaminal stenosis:
+Here are some of the topical writings we have done on the subject of spinal stenosis.
+We hope these may be useful to you when seeking advice on the causes, symptoms and treatments for central canal stenosis and neuroforaminal stenosis:

 Working with spinal stenosis can be a great challenge, particularly for those with physically grueling jobs.

-Living with spinal stenosis tales patience and perseverance.
+Living with spinal stenosis takes patience and perseverance.
+Patients must become acclimated to ongoing adversity, mind and body.

 Elderly spinal stenosis describes normal structural changes in the spine inherent to the aging process.
-Most of these conditions ARE NOT symptomatic, but some may be…
+Most of these minor conditions are not symptomatic, but some may be.

 Spinal stenosis in children is a very cruel occurrence, often related to severe congenital narrowing of the canal or significant back injury.